 - Be notified when a tenant is looking to vacate their rental premises

-- Make appropriate deductions to a tenant’s security deposit under certain conditions (ex: excessive damage can be deducted from the security deposit)
+- Make appropriate deductions to the security deposits under certain conditions (ex: excessive damage can be deducted from the deposit)

-- Evict a tenant for violating the terms and conditions of the lease agreement
+- Evict a tenant for violating the terms and conditions of the written lease agreement

-North Dakota landlords also have certain responsibilities under the statewide landlord-tenant act.
+North Dakota landlords also have certain responsibilities.
 A landlord must:

 - Provide a habitable dwelling that meets all federal, state and local laws